M4GNV5/DocGreenESA5000-Dashboard/docgreen-protocol.md

 ## Address `28` motor controller information
 - `00 01 02 03 04 05 06 07 08 09 10 11 12` (index in decimal)
 - `0B 28 6D 09 00 07 00 00 00 00 00 00 61`
-- bytes 0-3 `0B 28 6D 09`: is the packet header (length, address, command arg)
+- bytes 0-3 `0B 28 6D 09`: is the packet header (length, address, command, arg)
 - `00 07 00 00 00 00 00 00 61` (bytes 4-12) is the payload
   - byte 4: `00` for normal mode and `02` for eco mode
   - byte 5: ?